 GRADES AND GRADE DISPUTES: I take student evaluation very seriously and am guided by the goal of providing assignments, that help students further their understanding of course material while also building their analytic research skills, and tests that fairly evaluate a student's grasp of the material covered in lecture and the assigned readings.
+As per University guidelines, students have two weeks from the date they receive their grade to file a dispute.
 Please review the Arts and Science grading policy to understand what the grade you receive on an assignment or test means (http://writing.utoronto.ca/advice/general/grading-policy).